 NDVI calculates its measurement based on Near Infrared (NIR) and red, while NDRE analyzes the NIR and Red Edge (RE), which is a spectral band that is located between the NIR band and the red band without any overlap.
 Each of these have different uses; NDVI tends to be better for mid season where it captures visible green coloring wherever vegetation is present – but the measurement often saturates once the canopy cover gets too dense.
 That’s where NDRE comes in, since it measures red edge, it can more accurately pull in chlorophyll saturation and how it relates to the cellular structure of the leaves.
 Most small plot research is conducted with plots too small to measure from satellite imagery with one, three, or even 10 meter resolution.
 Leveraging a cutting edge drone-based multispectral sensor featuring radiometric calibration enables a new class of measurements for plot research.

 Radiometric calibration removes variability caused by variations in lighting conditions on different days, such as the sun’s position in the sky and the thickness and density of clouds.
-It further removes variability caused by changing lighting conditions during flight, such as moving clouds and changing thickness and density of clouds.
 All that means you can make quantitative comparisons over time.

 For instance, if you are measuring NDVI at 0.7 today and it measures the same next week; this will be meaningful as you don’t need to consider variability.
 Radiometric calibration can easily be added to a sensor like Sentera’s 6X by adding a reflectance panel, which enables calibration given the conditions we noted above, whether it’s the position of the sun or the presence and characteristics of clouds, or movement of clouds during aerial imagery capture.
 The panel provides a consistent reflectance surface spanning both visible and near-infrared spectral bands.